somewherewarm/woocommerce-product-bundles-min-max-items/readme.txt

 Free mini-extension for WooCommerce Product Bundles that allows you to control the minimum or maximum quantity of bundled products that customers must choose in order to purchase a Product Bundle.

+== Installation ==

+This plugin requires the official [WooCommerce Product Bundles](https://woocommerce.com/products/product-bundles/?aff=46147&cid=5699243) extension.
+Before installing this plugin, please ensure that you are running the latest versions of both **WooCommerce** and **WooCommerce Product Bundles**.

 == Description ==

 Need a way to create pick-and-mix boxes with the official [WooCommerce Product Bundles](https://woocommerce.com/products/product-bundles/?aff=46147&cid=5699243) extension?
 This plugin allows you to control the minimum or maximum quantity of bundled products that customers must choose in order to purchase a Product Bundle.